juju/charm-tools/docs/reproducible-charms.rst

 and then Python modules are brought in according to ``wheelhouse.txt`` files that may exist in each layer.

+Build constraints can be specified using ``wheelhouse-constraints.txt`` file in each layer, allowing specific versions or version ranges to be specified for dependencies.
+The ``wheelhouse-constraints.txt`` file will also be merged during build process,  with the top layer's constraints taking precedence over the lower layers.

 Layers (and Interfaces) are typically Git repositories, and by default the default branch (usually called ``master``) of the repository is fetched and used.

-Also, although the top level Python modules can be pinned in the ``wheelhouse.txt`` files, any dependent modules are fetched as their latest versions.
-This makes re-building a charm with the same layers and modules tricky, which may be required for stable charms.
-It is possible, by populating layer and interface directories directly, and by pinning every Python module in a ``wheelhouse.txt`` override file that is passed using the ``--wheelhouse-overrides`` option to the ``charm build`` command.
+It is also possible to constrain dependency versions, by populating layer and interface directories directly, and by pinning every Python module in a ``wheelhouse.txt`` override file that is passed using the ``--wheelhouse-overrides`` option to the ``charm build`` command.

 An alternative strategy is to use a new feature of the ``charm build`` command